Misbun Sidek

 Mohmed Misbun Mohd Sidek (born 17 February 1960) is a former Malaysian badminton player.
 He is the eldest of the famous five Sidek brothers.

 Early life

 Misbun received his early education in local primary schools which were located in his hometown of Banting and later furthered his studies at Victoria Institution, Kuala Lumpur.

 Mohd Sidek, his father, had a vision to see his children become badminton aces by training his eldest son, Misbun from an early age.
 By the age of seven in 1967, Misbun had begun to be seriously trained by his father at the badminton court in front of their house in Kampung Kanchong Darat, Banting, Selangor.

 The same routine was later passed on to his brothers, the Sidek family which consisted of his popular brothers namely himself, Razif, Jalani, Rahman and Rashid.
-They were once the pride of Malaysia's badminton from the early 1980s to the early 2000s.
+They were once the pride of Malaysia's badminton from the early 1980s to the early 2000s. and also he is badminton player.